Phil Valentine: Personal life, illness and death

 Valentine had three sons with his wife, Susan.
 He co-hosted PodGOATs, a nonpolitical podcast, with his son, Campbell.

 On July 11, 2021, Valentine announced he had COVID-19.
-To battle the illness, Valentine took Vitamin D and the anti-parasite drug ivermectin, despite warnings against the medication for use as a COVID-19 remedy by the U.S. Food and Drug Administration.
-After contracting COVID-19, Valentine regretted not being vaccinated against the illness and that his criticism of the COVID-19 vaccination had caused some listeners of his radio program to not be vaccinated.
-Valentine was placed on mechanical ventilation on July 28, 2021.
-His brother, Mark, announced on July 30, 2021, that Valentine required extracorporeal membrane oxygenation (ECMO), which acts as an artificial lung and heart for the body.
+To battle the illness, Valentine took Vitamin D and the anti-parasite drug ivermectin, despite warnings by the U.S. Food and Drug Administration against using the medication for a COVID-19 remedy.
+As Valentine's health deteriorated, he regretted his public activism against vaccination and was placed on mechanical ventilation on July 28, 2021.
+Mark Valentine announced on July 30, 2021, that Valentine required extracorporeal membrane oxygenation (ECMO), which acts as an artificial lung and heart for the body.
 Valentine died of complications of COVID-19 on August 21, 2021.